RoadrunnerWMC/Newer-Credits-Editor/readme.md

 ----------------------------------------------------------------

 Newer Credits Editor is a program which can edit and save copies of NewerStaffRoll.bin from Newer Super Mario Bros.
-Wii.
+Wii (http://newerteam.com/wii/).

 ----------------------------------------------------------------